samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Swarming locusts fill a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point you choose within range.
 The Sphere remains for the duration, and its area is [Lightly Obscured](/sources/dnd/free-rules/rules-glossary#LightlyObscured) and [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain).

 When the swarm appears, each creature in it makes a Constitution saving throw, taking 4d10 Piercing damage on a failed save or half as much damage on a successful one.
-A creature also makes this save when it enters the spell’s area for the first time on a turn or ends its turn there.
+A creature also makes this save when it enters the spell's area for the first time on a turn or ends its turn there.
 A creature makes this save only once per turn.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d10 for each spell slot level above 5.